backbonex/backbone.mix/README.md

     });
 });
 ```
-Add `Mixin` to dependencies when you need to create complex mixin
+Add `Mixin` to the dependencies when you need to create a complex mixin
 ```js
 define([
     'path/to/Mixin'